-It is expected that the Fund will at all times be managed with the aim of meeting the above guidelines, provided that the Fund shall apply any guidelines described above consistent with its obligations under ERISA, and only to the extent it expects the investments of this objective to provide a return commensurate with alternative investments having similar risks.
-The Trustee reserves the right to invest in units of other collective investment funds maintained by the Trustee.
-This provision shall not be construed to prohibit investment in other securities lawful for trust funds to the extent deemed appropriate and otherwise permissible under ERISA.
+It is expected that the Fund will at all times be managed with the aim of meeting the above guidelines, provided that the Fund shall apply any guidelines described above consistent with its obligations under ERISA.
+The Trustee reserves the right to invest in units of other collective investment funds maintained by the Trustee, subject to the restrictions on payment of fees as described above.
+Subject to the mandatory investment in SVGI as described above, this provision shall not be construed to prohibit investment in other securities lawful for trust funds to the extent deemed appropriate and otherwise permissible under ERISA.
 The Fund shall take such action as the Trustee shall deem reasonable and necessary to return the Fund to compliance with the foregoing guidelines following any deviation from the guidelines caused by a change in the relative market values or in the amount of outstanding securities for an issuer.

-The Trustee recognizes that investments in equity and fixed-income markets will fluctuate in response to market movements and make the Fund volatile to a degree.
-There can, of course, be no assurance that the objectives of the portfolio will be achieved.
+The Trustee recognizes that investments in securities markets will fluctuate in response to both market and interest rate movements and make the Fund volatile to a degree.
+There can, of course, be no assurance that the objectives of the Fund will be achieved.